brightlego/pqa_game/data/descriptions/level1.md

 The goal of this game is to make the automaton accept by making an accepting state the current state.

-Try clicking on the transition to move the current state from `q0` to `q1`.
+Try clicking on the transition to move the current state from the leftmost state to the rightmost one.